Samuel-Dainton/Heritage-Housing-Issues-P5/README.md

 * After data analysis, we agreed with stakeholders that the page will:
 	* State business requirement 1
 	* Checkbox: data inspection on house sale data (display the number of rows and columns in the data, and display the first ten rows of the data)
-//	* Display the most correlated variables to house price and the conclusions
+	* Display the most correlated variables to house price and the conclusions
-//	* Checkbox: Individual plots showing the house price levels for each correlated variable
+	* Checkbox: Individual plots showing the house price levels for each correlated variable
-//	* Checkbox: Parallel plot using Churn and correlated variables
+	* Checkbox: Plot that shows house prices and correlated variables with a hue of OverallQuality

 ### Page 3: House Value Estimator
 * State business requirement 2
 * Set of widgets inputs, which relate to the house variables.
-Each set of inputs is related to a given ML task to predict prospect Churn, Tenure and Cluster.
+Each set of inputs is related to a given ML task to predict a houses SalePrice.
 * "Run predictive analysis" button that serves the input data to our ML pipelines, and predicts the value of the house.
-It also shows to which cluster the house belongs to.

 ### Page 4: Project Hypothesis and Validation
 * Before the analysis, we knew we wanted this page to describe each project hypothesis, the conclusions, and how we validated each.
 After the data analysis, we can report that:
-///* 1 - We suspect customers are churning with low tenure levels
+* 1 - We suspect houses with larger square footing may have had a higher sales price.
 	* Correct.
+The correlation study on the House Sale Price Study supports this hypothesis.
+* 2 - We suspect that between houses with similar square footing, those with a more recent Year Built date may have had a higher sales price.
+	* Incorrect.
+There is only small correlation between the two.
+The correlation study on the House Sale Price Study supports this.
+* 3 - We suspect that between houses with similar square footing and year built date, those with a more recent Remodel date may have had a higher sales price.
+	* Incorrect.
+This showed even less of a correlation than our hypothesis on YearBuilt.
+* 4 - We suspect that between houses with similar square footing, those with higher quality and condition scores may have had a higher sales price.
-The correlation study at Churned Customer Study supports that.
+	* Correct.
+The correlation study on the House Sale Price Study supports this hypothesis.
-///* 2 -  A customer survey showed our customers appreciate fibre Optic.
-	* A churned user typically has Fiber Optic, as demonstrated by a Churned Customer Study.
-The insight will be taken to the survey team for further discussions and investigations.

 ### Page 5: Predict House Value
 * Considerations and conclusions after the pipeline is trained
 * Present ML pipeline steps
 * Feature importance
 * Pipeline performance

-### Page 6: Cluster Analysis
-* Considerations and conclusions after the pipeline is trained
-* Present ML pipeline steps
-* Silhouette plot
-* Clusters distribution across Sale Price
-* Relative Percentage difference of Sale Price in each cluster
-* Most important features to define a cluster
-* Cluster Profile

 ## Unfixed Bugs